tbalogh/online-media-scrapers/Readme.md

 3. Spiders discover the article urls on the archive urls, such as http://index.hu/belfold/2018/01/01/<article_title>
 4. The spiders save the html content in the give output_root with a generated name. (file names usually genereted based on the article title.)

+http://pestisracok.hu and http://888.hu can not be scraped with between a start_date and end_date however you can pass a number (pages) parameter to it.
+They organize their content as an infinite list of articles, and when you scroll down it will load content (new "pages") coninuously.
+So you can specify with a number parameter how many "pages" you want to crawl.

 # Dependencies